binarypheonix/cp-resources/README.md

 * [MITOCW 6.046J](https://www.youtube.com/playlist?list=PLUl4u3cNGP6317WaSNfmCvGym2ucw3oGp): Design and Analysis of Algorithms, 2015.
 * [GeeksForGeeks](geeksforgeeks.org): Best online resource for all algorithmic quickies and queries.
 * [Quick DSA Crash-Course](https://www.javatpoint.com/data-structure-tutorial): For people in a hurry!
 P.S.
 No need to be!

+## Books

+**List of important books and other online resources for algo and other stuff.TODO:*Update***

+## DS&Algo Topics

+This section contains an organised set of resources, divided into topics, and categorised by the level of complexity(actual, not computational!
+Lol.)

+### Beginner

+> Topics for people getting started with Competitive Programming.

+### Intermediate

+> Topics for people with some experience with CP, but a desire to go above and beyond.

+### Advanced

+> Topics related to highly important concepts and algorithms that are used for solving the most difficult of problems.

+*Happy Learning and may the source be with you! :zap: *